Welcome to Holliston Girl Scouts!

 - Caroling at the Holliston Holiday Stroll

-- December-January: Cookie Sales – find a cookie mom to manage this for your troop!
+- December-January: Cookie Sales – find a cookie manager to manage this for your troop!

 - Make Valentines for the Senior Center